-Maybe it’s because I grew up in a small town in the Arctic, but there was something about Reykjavik in winter that resonated with me immediately.
+Are you curious about exploring Iceland’s capital, Reykjavik in winter?
+Maybe it’s because I grew up in a small town in the Arctic, but something about Reykjavik in winter resonated with me.
 The long, dark, and harsh winters aren’t everyone’s cup of tea.
-But, the people that choose to live in places like Reykjavik know how to survive winter with cozy ambiance, brightly-colored houses, and cute cafes.
+But, the people who choose to live in places like Reykjavik know how to survive winter with cozy ambiance, brightly-colored houses, and cute cafes.
 Even though Ganesh and I only used Reykjavik as a launching point for our week-long winter road trip around Iceland in a campervan, I fell in love with the city.

 As amazing as Reykjavik is, and I encourage you to spend more than 24 hours here if you can, many people head to Iceland for the awe-inspiring landscapes outside the city.
 Therefore it is not uncommon to want to see the very best of the city on your way to or from the airport or while gearing up for a road trip or excursion with a tour company around the country.
 With so much culture and life packed into this relatively small city and shorter days in the winter, it can be overwhelming to choose what to do during your 24 hours in Reykjavik.